Hiking in Arosa

 When encountering cows during your hike it is important to know how to behave, in particular when coming across mother cows and guard dogs.
 It is best to disrupt the the animals as little as possible.

-The following list shows the Alps in and around Arosa where mother cows spend the summer with their calves.
+Mother cows protect their calves.
+Maintain the distance!
+The following Alps in and around Arosa host mother cows with their calves during summer:

 Winter Advice in Summer